eatoften/Video_Course_Cards/README.md

 | ViT-CTC v1 | 111,253 | 0.4461 | 0.9442 | 5 / 176 | **0.687** |
 | RapidOCR stored text | not measured | **0.0071** | **0.0408** | **158 / 176** | not measured |

-CNN minus ViT CER is `-0.3311`, with a paired 95% bootstrap interval of `[-0.4126, -0.2551]`; all 5,000 resamples favor CNN.
-Both models first passed the same 32-line exact-overfit gate, so the difference concerns small-data generalization rather than basic trainability.
+CNN minus ViT CER is `-0.3311`, with a paired 95% bootstrap interval of `[-0.4126, -0.2551]`; all 5,000 bootstrap resamples favor CNN.
+Both models first passed the same 32-line exact-overfit gate.

-RapidOCR is a practical recognition reference, not a complete page-reading comparison.
-Its stored text uses already accepted detector polygons, so detector recall and latency are outside this table.
+This result supports a data-regime conclusion, not a universal claim that CNNs are better than ViTs.
+The scratch ViT is faster here but generalizes poorly from the available lecture-line data.
+RapidOCR is a practical pretrained reference, not a fully matched system: its stored text is evaluated on already accepted detector polygons, so detector recall and detector latency are excluded.

-### 2. OCR-to-card error propagation
+### 2. Reader errors after card generation

-Predicted lines were reconstructed into the same 16 slide pages and passed to frozen `qwen3:4b` generation at temperature zero.
-Gold concepts were not included in prompts.
+Predicted lines were reconstructed into the same 16 pages and passed to frozen `qwen3:4b` generation at temperature zero.
+Gold concepts were not included in the prompt.

 | OCR source | Concept recall up | Grounded claim precision up | Citation correctness up | Usable-card conversion up |
 | --- | ---: | ---: | ---: | ---: |